 How much will it cost to get started?

-We offer the first module of our course for FREE!
+We offer the first module of our Part 1 training for FREE!
 Yes, free.
 Committing to your education is an important investment, but we know it can be helpful to preview content before making a decision.
 That is why you can complete the entire (1.5 hours) module Occupational Therapy for Driving & Community Mobility at no cost.

-From there, complete the full Part 1: Driving Risk Assessment Training, then you will be able to easily integrate Driver Risk Assessments into your OT practice and address any questions about readiness to return to the road.
+From there, complete the full Part 1: Driving Risk Assessment Training, then you will be able to easily integrate Driver Risk Assessments into your OT practice and address any questions about driving risk and readiness.
 You will also be able to assess driving potential and refer clients to a Driver Rehab Specialist if necessary, but there is no reason to stop there.
 By continuing on in our program to Part 2: OT Driver Rehabilitation Specialist, you can get hands-on training and earn your OT DRS Professional Certificate and become a Driver Rehab Specialist yourself!
 To learn more about our program and to sign up today, visit our website for more information.